 Ending a Twitch stream can be just as important as starting one.

-In this blog post, we will discuss how to end a Twitch stream on different devices and platforms.
+In this blog post, I will discuss how to end a Twitch stream on different devices and platforms.

 Ending a Live Stream on PC

-There are a few different ways to end a Twitch stream on PC.
+There are a few different ways to end a Twitch stream on a PC.

 The most common way is to use streaming software like OBS or SLOBS.